adaltas/node-csv-docs/src/documents/transform/index.html.md

 Using the asynchronous mode present the advantage that more than one record may be emitted per transform callback.

-## Array versus objects

-The transformation function may either receive arrays or objects.

-If you specify the `columns` read option, the `row` argument will be provided as an object with keys matching columns names.
-Otherwise it will be provided as an array.

 ## Sequential versus concurrent execution